-21. Where an elected member wishes to complain about another elected member and has indicated on their complaint form that they have complied with the pre-
+21. Where an elected member wishes to complain about another elected member and has indicated on their complaint form that they have complied with the precomplaint protocol, the Monitoring Officer will seek confirmation in writing from the Chief Commoner, or the Aldermanic chairs as appropriate, that they have been contacted by the complainant and that efforts to resolve the concern have been

-22. Where an elected member wishes to complain about another elected member and has indicated on their complaint form that they have not complied with the precomplaint protocol, the Assessment Panel will consider any explanation for this that has been included on the complaint form as a preliminary matter.
+- unsuccessful.
+No further action will be taken in relation to the complaint and the time limits set out in the following provisions of this complaints procedure will not begin to run until confirmation has been received. - 22.
+Where an elected member wishes to complain about another elected member and has indicated on their complaint form that they have not complied with the precomplaint protocol, the Assessment Panel will consider any explanation for this that has been included on the complaint form as a preliminary matter.
 The Assessment Panel will only proceed to assess the complaint in accordance with the following provisions of this complaints procedure where there are exceptional circumstances to justify this course of action.